Pierre Trudeau: Economy and oil

-In their first budget, delivered in October 1980 by Trudeau's long-time loyalist, Finance Minister Allan MacEachen, the National Energy Program was introduced.
-It became one of the Liberals' most contentious policies.
-The NEP was fiercely protested by the Western provinces and was seen as unfairly depriving western provinces of the full economic benefit from their oil and gas resources, in order to pay for nationwide social programs, and make regional transfer payments to poorer parts of the country.
-Sentiments of this kind were especially strong in oil-rich Alberta where unemployment rose from 4% to 10% following passage of the NEP.
-The western provinces blamed the devastating oil bust of the 1980s on the NEP which led to what many termed "Western alienation".
-Peter Lougheed, then premier of Alberta, entered into tough negotiations with Trudeau and they reached a revenue-sharing agreement on energy in 1982.
+In the government's first budget, delivered in October 1980 by Finance Minister Allan MacEachen (a long-time Trudeau loyalist), the National Energy Program (NEP) was introduced.
+One of the Liberals' most contentious policies, the NEP was fiercely protested by the Western provinces and was seen as unfairly depriving them of the full economic benefit of their oil and gas resources, in order to pay for nationwide social programs and make regional transfer payments to poorer parts of the country.
+Sentiments of this kind were especially strong in oil-rich Alberta, where unemployment rose from 4% to 10% following passage of the NEP.
+The western provinces blamed the devastating oil bust of the 1980s on the NEP, which led to what many termed "Western alienation".
+Alberta premier Peter Lougheed entered into tough negotiations with Trudeau, reaching a revenue-sharing agreement on energy in 1982.
 Estimates have placed Alberta's losses between $50 billion and $100 billion because of the NEP.

-This first budget, was one of a series of unpopular budgets delivered in response to the oil shock of 1979 and the ensuing severe global economic recession which began at the start of 1980.
-In his budget speech, MacEachen said that the global oil price shocks—in 1973 and again in 1979—had caused a "sharp renewal of inflationary forces and real income losses" in Canada and in the industrial world...They are not just Canadian problems ... they are world-wide problems."
+This first budget was one of a series of unpopular budgets delivered in response to the oil shock of 1979 and the ensuing severe global economic recession which began at the start of 1980.
+In his budget speech, MacEachen said that the global oil price shocks— in 1973 and again in 1979 — had caused a "sharp renewal of inflationary forces and real income losses" in Canada and in the industrial world...They are not just Canadian problems ... they are world-wide problems."
 Leaders of developed countries raised their concerns at the Venice Summit, at meetings of Finance Ministers of the International Monetary Fund (IMF) and the Organisation for Economic Co-operation and Development (OECD).
 The Bank of Canada wrote that there was a "deeply troubling air of uncertainty and anxiety" about the economy.

-Amongst the policies introduced by Trudeau's last term in office were an expansion in government support for Canada's poorest citizens.
-By the time Trudeau left office in 1984, the budget deficit was at a whopping $37 billion (fiscal year 1984–1985).
+Amongst the policies introduced during Trudeau's last term in office were an expansion in government support for Canada's poorest citizens.
+By the time Trudeau left office in 1984, the budget deficit was at $37 billion (fiscal year 1984–1985).
 Trudeau's first budget (fiscal year 1968–1969) only had a deficit of $667 million.
 Inflation and unemployment marred much of Trudeau's tenure as prime minister.
-When Trudeau took office in 1968 Canada had a debt of $18 billion (24% of GDP) which was largely left over from World War II, when he left office in 1984, that debt stood at $200 billion (46% of GDP), an increase of 83% in real terms.
+When Trudeau took office in 1968, Canada had a debt of $18 billion (24% of GDP) which was largely left over from World War II.
+When he left office in 1984, that debt stood at $200 billion (46% of GDP), an increase of 83% in real terms.